Areas of Practice:

 Recent and ongoing matters in which Emily has been briefed since coming to the Bar include:

-- Appearances in various interlocutory matters, including winding up applications (VSC), strike out application (professional negligence) (CCV) and
+- Appearances in various interlocutory matters, including winding up applications (VSC), strike out application (ACL, professional negligence, equal

-- Appearances in mediations and contested hearings in relation to defamation, Retail Leases Act, property and constructive trust disputes.
+- Appearances in mediations and contested hearings in relation to defamation, Owners Corporations' and Residential Tenanacy disputes at VCAT, Vexatious Proceedings Act matters,

-- Drafting court documents, commercial advices in various areas, including defamation, Social Security Act matters, Australian Consumer
+- Drafting court documents, legal contentions, commercial advices on prospects and other in various areas, including Medical Board suspension matters,

-- Appearances in serious injury applications, including Ouk v Toyota (led by Gerard Nash QC), Brennan v TAC (led by Paul Elliot
+- Appearances in serious injury applications, including Blackman v TAC (led by Andrew Moulds QC), Rogers v Berry Street Victoria Inc. (led by Jamie Gorton QC), Kelaart v Coca-Cola (led by Jacinta Forbes QC), Ouk v Toyota (led by Gerard Nash QC), Brennan v TAC (led by Paul Elliot QC).

 - Appearances in compulsory conferences and mediations.

-- Advising, drafting court documents, including medical panel referral documents for Plaintiffs and Defendants.
+- Advising on prospects and other statutory interpretation matters, drafting court documents, including medical panel referral documents for Plaintiffs

 - Acting for the VGSO in intervention order matters on behalf of the Chief Commissioner of Police, including in contested hearings.